You’ve reached millions of followers on YouTube - now what? What other opportunities are out there for those who have conquered social media?

 “YouTube Brazil prioritizes the channels that are going to be promoted based on their personal preferences and relationship,” he said.

-Basically, the organic reach of preferred channels is being promoted at the expense of the less well-connected.
+The organic reach of preferred channels is being promoted at the expense of the less well-connected.

 He isn’t the only creator to have had problems with YouTube.
 Comedy channel h3h3Productions regularly gets complaints from subscribers who aren’t getting new videos in their newsfeed.
 Occasionally a chunk of their subscribers will mysteriously disappear.
 Irish game commenter JackSepticEye estimated that some content creators have lost 30 to 40 percent of their usual views without any explanation from YouTube.

 YouTube continues to argue that they treat all YouTubers equally.
 Their subscriptions product manager, Zindzi McCormick, posted an online video addressing some of the complaints.
 She pointed out that with over 400 hours of content sent in every minute screening them is a seriously complicated task.
 According to McCormick, the YouTube algorithm is only used to connect the user to the videos that they are most likely to watch.
-She says there is no truth to creators’ claims of disappearing content and subscribers not getting videos, adding, "We’ve actually looked at over 100 individual cases and so far we haven’t been able to find any underlying glitch.”
+She says there is no truth to creators’ claims of disappearing content and subscribers not getting videos, adding, "We’ve actually looked at over 100 individual cases, and so far we haven’t been able to find any underlying glitch.”

 Apps Shift the Balance of Power to Creators

 The lack of resolution from YouTube isn’t sitting well with creators.
-It would be one thing if this was a bug the company was working on, but being told these problems don’t exist has caused a lot of content creators to look for other option.
+It would be one thing if this were a bug the company was working on, but being told these problems don’t exist has caused a lot of content creators to look for other option.
 Those that previously dismissed a custom app as “unnecessary” are now seeing it as the right tool to take back control over their content.

 Felipe says that with his app he has found the perfect balance to work on his professional projects, adding, “It’s my independence from YouTube.”
 He has total creative control, complete ownership of his content and the benefits it produces.
 No one has to worry about missing his videos because of a ranking algorithm; everything is accessible from his app.
 He can even provide exclusive non-video features like gifs, custom emoji, and an in-app store.